s4mgoh/Writeups/Pohhtato VM Penetration Testing/Pootato VM PT Writeup.md

    [*] Nmap: | No findings
    ```

-7) Since there aren't any vulnerabilities in the output of the scan, I decided to use a web browser ([Mozilla](https://github.com/mozilla)) & access the website of the Pohhtato VM since we saw that both HTTP & HTTPS ports were open alongside the word "Apache", by typing the IP address of the Pohhtato VM in the URL bar `192.168.233.135`:
+7) Since there aren't any vulnerabilities in the output of the scan, I decided to use a web browser ([Mozilla](https://github.com/mozilla)) & access the website of the Pootato VM since we saw that both HTTP & HTTPS ports were open alongside the word "Apache", by typing the IP address of the Pohhtato VM in the URL bar `192.168.233.135`:

    ![HTTP_192.168.233.135_Access](Images/HTTP_192.168.233.135_Access.png)